Coherent-Partners/spark-ts-sdk/docs/services.md

 }
 ```

-You may wonder why the output data is wrapped in an array for a single input.
+You may wonder why the output data is wrapped in an array for single inputs.
 This is because the `alike` format is designed to work with both single and multiple
 inputs.
 This should help maintain consistency in the output data format.
 But if you
 prefer the original format emitted by the API, you can set the `responseFormat`